Genera1Developer/Project-Auto/README.md

 ```
 Web Proxy Project

-This project provides a structured web proxy with a user-friendly interface and comprehensive functionality.
+This project provides a structured web proxy with a baby blue and rounded theme, accessible via the following pages:

+- index.html: Main landing page with login, status, and navigation.
+- settings.html: Proxy configuration options.
+- dashboard.html: Real-time monitoring and user statistics.

 Files: